ssjohl/microkvp/README.md

 Works with MySql or MariaDB, so you can host on cPanel or as containerised app.

-The application management is available entirely via simple REST APIs.
-There's no user-interface.
+There's no user-interface, application management is available entirely via simple REST APIs.

-Postman collection is TBD.

 ## Basic Concept
 Using the ADMIN_TOKEN, you can create an `App`.
 Each `App` will have a unique `APP_TOKEN`.